 The research done in the lab represents a diverse collection of research topics and methods, falling into one of these key areas:

 We investigate how a broad range of parental and early-life factors can affect early brain development, and impact risk of neurodevelopmental disorders.
-Our lab integrates epidemiological, genetic, epigenetic and RNA-seq data to develop new approaches to studying the effects of factors like parental age at conception, use of medication in pregnancy, and parental health – with the goal of delineating the mechanisms through which these factors can impact child’s development.
+Our lab integrates observational, genetic and epigenetic data to develop new approaches to studying the effects of factors like parental age at conception, use of medication in pregnancy, and parental health – with the goal of delineating the mechanisms through which these factors can impact child’s development.

 Factors interrogated in the FunEpi team include e.g. the role of paternal age, as well as maternal health and use of medications during pregnancy.
 We use diverse approaches in order to better understand how these factors can impact both the risk of neurodevelopmental and neuropsychiatric disorders, as well as the relevant comorbidities.